snrnats/doc-centre/docfx_project/reports/filters-options.md

 # Filters and Options

 By default, reports display all available data.
-Filters enable you to get a more granular view of your data by selecting the specific data that you want to view.
-For example, you might filter the **Volumes by Carrier** report so that it only shows consignments shipped by UPS and DPD, rather than all of your carriers.
+Filters enable you to fine-tune the information a report displays by selecting the specific data that you want to view.
+For example, you might filter the **Volumes by Carrier** report so that it only takes into account consignments shipped in the last month, rather than taking all consignments into account.

 ## Filters

-The PRO reports use two types of filter, report-wide and visualisation
+You can filter reports either at a report-wide or visualisation-specific level.

-* **Report-wide** filters can be selected from the panel on the left-hand side.
-They affect all visualisations on the report.
+* Report-wide filters can be selected from the panel on the left-hand side.
+Filters selected from this panel affect all visualisations on the report.
-* **Visualisation** filters can be applied by clicking a filter and selecting options from the **Filters** panel on the right-hand side.
-They only apply to the selected visualisation.
+* Visualisation filters can be applied by clicking a filter and selecting options from the **Filters** panel on the right-hand side.
+Filters selected in this way only apply to the selected visualisation.

 > <span class="note-header">Note:</span>
 >
-> The list of filters available differs between reports and visualisations.
-For information on a report's specific filters, see that report's documentation page.
+> The list of filters available differs between reports.
+For information on a report's specific filters, see that report's documentation page in the [Reports](reports.md) section.

-You can combine filters in any way you choose.
-For example, say you want to see a graph charting how many shipments you sent with DPD and UPS between 30/07/2019 and 30/08/2019.
-To do this you could:
+You can combine multiple filters if you need to.
+For example, say you want to see a graph charting how many shipments you sent with DPD and UPS between 30/07/2019 and 30/08/2019. view this information this you could:

 1. Open the **Volumes by Carrier** report.